In this section

 Clinical service information

-Audiology services - we offer a postal service for batteries and or tubing replacements, contact the team for replacements to have them posted to you.
+Audiology services offer a postal service for batteries and or tubing replacements, contact the team for replacements to have them posted to you.

-There are temporary changes to the Haematology and Oncology services at Scarborough and York Hospital.
-You can find out more here.
+There are service changes to the Haematology and Oncology services at Scarborough and York Hospital.

-If you are due to have a baby, please visit our webpage for up to date information about maternity services at this time.
+If you are due to have a baby, please visit our coronavirus maternity webpage for up to date information about maternity services at this time.